linode/docs/docs/style-guide.md

     1. Open `apache2.conf`.

 Please note that the tab size is set to four, and soft tabs should be used.
-This can be set in most text editors.
+This can be configured in the settings of most text editors.

 ### Header